motarski/kubernetes-on-prem/README.md

 $ ./infra_setup.sh
 ```

-The infrastructure, Loadbalancer and Networking of the cluster is now setup.
-Configuration used for HAProxy box can also be found in /haproxy directory separately.
+The infrastructure, Load Balancing, Networking and volumes of the cluster is now setup.
+Custom configurations used for components that required it like HAProxy can be found in infrastructure/configs directory.

 ## Cluster Logical structure and labels